 ‘Are we going too fast for you, Harry?’
 She leant in close, brushing the tip of her nose against his.
 ‘I suppose I should stop—’

 Harry caught her lips with his, pressing her back into the warm willow’s trunk.
-His hands tangled in her hair, drifted to her hips, and cupped her waist.
-Her breasts crushed against his chest and fire seared through her veins.
+His hands tangled in her hair, drifting to her hips and cupping her waist.
+Her breasts crushed against his chest and a soft, sweet fire seared through her veins.

 He pulled back.
 ‘Still want to stop?’